utkutpcgl/ViTFreeze/author_README.md

 # IDEAS and TODOs
 *Important*
 TODO lr schedule per layer olmadan:
+- ViTFreeze code might have a problem, ViT and ViTorig produces different results possibly (to=0.8 at 50 epoch and Vit_orig 50 epoch has different results.).
+Training further after 50 epoch pretraining improves both training, which supports that there is a problem ViTfreeze code, some parameter lrs might not be modified correctly (or even removed from training?).
+This should be fixed in optimizer lr update part of Vitfreeze.
+There is a possibility that the optimizer lr is not modified!
+- Would it be better to not freeze the patch embedding layer -> m
+- I have not adjusted lrs per layer while doing warmup (but orig lr), might this be the reason for freezeout lr sched to fail?
 - I think, giving the same weights to the tasks are not fair, final stage is more important.
 Reduce the weights of early stages (even curriculum is possible).
 Also, doubling lr is not the same as doubling the task weight, as doubling the task weight for AdamW should correspond to doubling the lr in SGD.
 - Train the model without lr scaling or layerwise lr for different t0 values (0.8, 0.7, 0.9, 0.6) and train different model checkpoints (70-65-60-55-50-45-40), adjust the learning rate (keep it high) and pre-train again if the original model also stops improving.
 But the max achieved leraning rate for 100 and 1600 are not much different (it is 83.3 to 84)
 - Add more stage tasks (multi-scale) for greater early layer convergence speed.